NativeScript/docs-v7/core-concepts/properties.md

         constructor() {
             super();
-            // Required by android runtime when native class is extended through TypeScript. return global.__native(this);
+            // Required by Android runtime when native class is extended through TypeScript. return global.__native(this);
         }